 When is Domestic Vehicle Tracking Illegal?

 If you have joint ownership of the car you want to track, the law is unclear.
-It’s best that you avoid tracking a co-owned vehicle altogether.
+It’s best that you avoid tracking a co-owned vehicle altogether, unless every owner is in agreement and consents to the tracking.
 If you don’t own the vehicle you’re trying to track, it’s almost definitely illegal.

 Commercial Use: Vehicle Tracking Laws